Interesting facts and information about the Széchenyi baths: its history, how to get there, ticket prices, opening hours, recommended services.

 According to one of his fiercest political opponents, Lajos Kossuth, he is the biggest Hungarian.

-It’s not shocking that it’s not a lángos stand that they named after a country man of this format, so we don’t have to be surprised that the country’s, and Europe’s largest baths was named after him.
+It’s not shocking that it’s not a lángos stand that they named after a countryman of this caliber, so we don’t have to be surprised that the country’s, and Europe’s largest baths was named after him.

 The history of Széchenyi Baths

-Budapest is one of Europe’s most serious tradition rich spa cities with many healing- and thermal baths, thanks to thermal springs discovered hundreds of years ago, which has been used with great satisfaction even by the Romans as well.
-Széchenyi Baths stand out even from the rich selection.
+Budapest is one of Europe’s most serious tradition rich-spa cities with many healing- and thermal baths, thanks to thermal springs discovered hundreds of years ago, which has been used with great satisfaction even by the Romans as well.
+Széchenyi Baths stands out even from the rich selection.

 It began deep

-Its story begins around the end of the 19th century, when Vilmos Zsigmondy mine engineer, the founder of the drilling of artesian wells in Hungary, decided in 1868 that he will start drilling under Heroes’ Square.
+Its story began around the end of the 19th century, when Vilmos Zsigmondy mine engineer, the founder of the drilling of artesian wells in Hungary, decided in 1868 that he would start drilling under Heroes’ Square.

 As it would be a serious waste to water flowers with this water, they built a small bath on I. artesian well.
 This became the Artesian Bath.